angoca/db2-docker/instance/expc/README.md

     sudo docker run -d -p 50000:50000

-This image will download and install DB2 LUW Expreddddddss-C, but it will not create and instance nor database.
+This image will download and install DB2 LUW Express-C, but it will not create and instance nor database.

 In order to configure the DB2 environment, you can use the image